acidjunk/fastapi-postgres-boilerplate/README.md

 createdb boilerplate-test -O fastapi
 ```

-Now you should be able to start a, hot reloading, api server:
+Now you should be able to start a hot reloading, api server:
 ```shell
 PYTHONPATH=. uvicorn server.main:app --reload --port 8080
 ```